jupyterlab/jupyterlab/docs/source/user/interface.md

 # The Interface

 The JupyterLab provides the flexible building blocks for interactive, exploratory computing.
-While JupyterLab has many features found in traditional IDEs (Integrated Development Environments), its focus remains on interactive, exploratory computing.
+While JupyterLab has many features found in traditional IDEs (Integrated Development Environments), it remains focused on interactive, exploratory computing.

 The JupyterLab Interface consists of a Menu Bar at the top, with a Left Panel and Dock Panel below.
 The Left Panel contains the File Browser, the Running List, the Command Palette, the Cell Tools Inspector and the Tabs List.
 The main work area for documents in JupyterLab is called the Dock Panel.